openjournals/joss/docs/editing.md

 - Ask on social networks: Sometimes asking on Twitter for reviewers can identify good candidates.
 - Check the work being referenced in the submission:
   - Authors of software that is being built on might be interested in reviewing the submission.
-  - Users of the the software that is being submission be interested in reviewing the submission
+  - Users of the software that is being submission be interested in reviewing the submission
 - Avoid asking JOSS editors to review: If at all possible, avoid asking JOSS editors to review as they are generally very busy editing their own papers.

 Once a reviewer accepts, the handling editor runs the command `@editorialbot add @username as reviewer` in the `PRE-REVIEW` issue.
 Add more reviewers with the same command.